kaijday/opengi-katas-feb-2024/README.md

 ### Context Map

 During this phase we also identified the contexts, from the given requirements and the workflows mapped out.
 We have also mapped dependencies between domains.
 The relationships between the domains would then be defined in the MVP 1 (Project planning) stage.
+The will help us identify the required architecture, and the services within that architecture.

 ![ContextMap](./diagrams/context_map.png)